Southern District of Texas

 Initial e-filing procedures

 If you are filing with the Justice Courts in Madison County local rules and standing orders may affect filing procedures.
-You can download the necessary forms, access the fee schedule and check for any local rules or standing orders on the Justice Courts website before submitting documents.
+You can download forms, review the fee schedule, and access any local rules or standing orders that may affect your filing from the court website.

 General e-filing procedures